DDynamic-Evolution/MikoStorm/README.md

 - [Experimental Features](doc/experimental_features.md) — How to use all experimental features

-### ATTENTION,
+### ATTENTION

-Thisviewer contains experimental features like
+This viewer contains experimental features like
 - a slider for **Animationspeed**
 - **Set individual IM sounds for your contacts**
-- A **photogrammetry tool** for our fellow 3D Scanners an 3D Printers (i.e. to use with [3DF Zephyr](https://store.steampowered.com/app/438450/3DF_Zephyr_Lite_Steam_Edition/)
+- **photogrammetry tool** for our fellow 3D Scanners an 3D Printers (i.e. to use with [3DF Zephyr](https://store.steampowered.com/app/438450/3DF_Zephyr_Lite_Steam_Edition/)
-- A **multiuser Posing system** for photographers (Yes it has an IM request if someone wants to be posed)
+- **multiuser Posing system** for photographers (Yes it has an IM request if someone wants to be posed)
-- **Voicebox** A tool to connect to an external voicebox server on your system, to read messages aloud.
+- **Voicebox TTS** A tool to connect to an external voicebox server on your system, to read messages aloud.
 - **A unique color scheme**
 - **New render pipeline** from [Ayastorm](https://github.com/mayatonton/phoenix-firestorm/) which gives you alot more advantages over the original
 - **LL-style Chat Window** — Ported Linden Lab chat UI with mini profile icons and range filtering